mrismanaziz/Reforestation/README.md

-## I just wrote a book on reverse psychology.
-Do not read it!
+## I just read a book about Stockholm syndrome.
+It was pretty bad at first, but by the end I liked it.